millengirmay/Easy-Shop/README.md

 ### 💼 Capstone Context

-This project was developed as part of the **Year Up Advanced Java Capstone**, assuming the role of a **Backend Developer** for an existing operational website.
+This project was developed assuming the role of a **Backend Developer** for an existing operational website.
 The focus was on enhancing an existing Spring Boot REST API backed by a MySQL database.

 ---